menu

 Occupations and Workforce

-June Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, June Lake is a town of managers, sales and office workers, and service providers.
-There are especially a lot of people living in June Lake who work in management occupations (41.21%), sales jobs (13.07%), and food service (10.05%).
+June Lake is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, June Lake is a town of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in June Lake who work in maintenance occupations (72.22%), architecture and engineering (27.78%), and office and administrative support (0.00%).

-A relatively large number of people in June Lake telecommute to their jobs.
-Overall, about 24.62% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.78% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle